 Wildly Important Goals

-The Department of Personnel & Administration identified several wildly important goals (WIG) for FY 2020-21 and beyond.
-The Governor's Dashboard provides a summary of our progress on these initiatives so far.
+DPA found several wildly important goals (WIG) for FY 2023-27 and beyond.
+The Governor's Dashboard provides a summary of our progress on these goals so far.

-Successful completion of this goal will help to ensure the State retains and recruits a diverse, talented workforce that reflects the community it serves.
-Additionally, the State will continue to increase its nondiscriminatory practices and provide equitable opportunity for employment and advancement in all State departments, programs, services, and worksites.
+Completion of this goal helps the State comply with executive order DD 2022 015 to retain and recruit a diverse, talented workforce that reflects the community it serves.
+Additionally, the State will continue to increase its non discriminatory practices.
+This will help provide equitable opportunity for employment and growth in State programs and services.

 DPA Performance Plans